syoder89/ansible-role-docker-host/README.md

 # ansible-role-docker-host
-Install docker on a host
+Install docker - actually just containerd now on a host